PSBlockx/PS2-Font-Replacer/README.md

 ## How work?
 Upon first use this program makes its own config file to note down the file paths for the user's desired replacement fonts (iniEdit.ini).
-When Planetside 2 starts (after clicking play on the launcher), and because it uses BE, Windows' Event Log logs a service start/install (Event ID 7045) for BEDaisy.
+When Planetside 2 starts (after clicking play on the launcher), Windows' Event Log logs a service start/install (Event ID 7045) for BEDaisy.
+This is because the game uses BattlEye.
 Assuming the PC is not using a very slow, spinning-disk hard drive, there is enough time to catch this event and replace the normal font files before the game actually starts.
-After catching said event, this program does this copy/replace operation, then closes itself.
+After catching said event, this program does the copy/replace operations necessary, then closes itself.

 ## What files are replaced?
-The font files are located in `...\PlanetSide 2\UI\Resource\Fonts`
+The game's included font files are located in `...\PlanetSide 2\UI\Resource\Fonts`

 At least for the English version of the game as of Dec 2024, the replaced files are: